eucalypt-framework/eucalypt/README.md

 ## Documentation and help

-The writing of full documentation is currently in progress and will be available in the form of a [GitBook](https://www.gitbook.com/).
+The full documentation can be found [here](https://gum.gitbook.io).

 ---